 Megan manages the Authority’s two urban open space grant programs, which fund local projects such as trails, parks, and community gardens.
 She also coordinates grants the Authority receives that support the agency’s land acquisition, stewardship, planning, and other work.
 Megan joined the Authority in January 2016 after several years managing operations at local environmental nonprofits.
 She has a Master’s in Landscape Architecture from Cal Poly Pomona, where she focused on environmental planning and green infrastructure.
 She spends her free time exploring the Bay Area with her dog Trixie.

-As the Supervising Open Space Technician, Megan coordinates daily field operations, projects and staff.
+As the Supervising Open Space Ranger, Megan coordinates daily field operations, projects and staff.
 Born and raised in Santa Clara County and with deep family roots in the Valley, Megan knew she wanted to work for an agency that helps to protect the area she grew up in.
 Through a Park Management Internship at West Valley College, Megan started with the Open Space Authority as an Open Space Technician in 2005.
 When not at work she loves to explore nature with her family by going camping, fishing, horseback riding, and dirt biking.

 Nisha is the Office Assistant.
 As part of the Administrative/Finance Team, she works closely with all staff to support the agency and their day to day operations.
 Nisha has streamlined and improved numerous processes and procedures.
 Nisha has an administrative background from the Outdoor and Lifestyle industry.
 She graduated from San Jose State University with a B.A. in Design Studies and Advertising.
 In her free time, she enjoys spending time with her family and getting outdoors.

-Patrick is an Open Space Technician at the Authority.
+Patrick is an Open Space Ranger at the Authority.
 As part of the land management team, he works to preserve and maintain the Authority’s lands.
 Patrick has a BFA from San Jose State University and is also a graduate of West Valley College's Park Management program.
 In his time off, Patrick likes to backpack and trout fish in the Sierra Nevada high country.